-Persons must successfully complete two examinations before they can apply to the department for a license.
-These examinations are a Core examination and the Right-of-Way Pest Control category examination.
+Persons must successfully complete two examinations before they can apply to the Department for a license.
+These examinations are a Core examination and a Natural Areas Weed Management category examination.
 The Core examination may be taken at any University of Florida IFAS County Extension Office.
-The Right-of-Way Pest Control category examination may be taken at a University of Florida IFAS County Extension Office that offers category examinations.
+The Natural Areas Weed Management examination may be taken at a University of Florida IFAS County Extension Office that offers category examinations.
 No special qualifications must be met to take the examination.
 There is no fee to take the examinations.